Logical log files and ongoing processing

 x'FFFFFFFFFFFF'.
 The following figure shows a dependent RBA value.

-If transactions INC1 and INC2 were not present, Log Master for DB2 would store a dependent RBA value of
+If transactions INC1 and INC2 were not present, Log Master would store a dependent RBA value of

 x'FFFFFFFFFFFF'and store the open transactions OPN1, OPN2, and OPN3 in the ALPURID table of the Repository.